For YouTube Watch Time is the single most important rank factor when deciding which videos to surface and prioritize in its alogrithm.

 You can optimize until the cows come home but if someone arrives at your video only to find that it sucks, they aren’t going to stick around.

 Make epic content that delivers value to the viewer and there’s no way they’ll click away.
-A great viewing experience means they’re also more likely to watch again and better yet to share (another big ranking factor).
+A great viewing experience means they’re more likely to watch again.
+It also means the viewer will be more likely to share (another big ranking factor).

-The videos don’t have to be epic in production or production values either, they just need to reward the viewer in a way that your competition can’t.
+Videos don’t need epic production values either, they just need to reward the viewer in ways your competition can’t.

 Whatever categories your videos sit in, ask yourself;